TeamProductionSystem/Momentors_Backend/README.md

 The app should now be running at http://localhost:8000/

-## Run Celery and Redis locally
+### Run Celery and Redis locally

-Only needed if you want 15/60 minute reminders of scheduled sessions.
+These servers are only needed if you want 15/60 minute reminders of scheduled sessions.
+Run each of the following commands in its own terminal window at the project root.

 Start the Redis server: